RobinMagnet/ReversibleHarmonicMaps/README.md

 # Citation

-If you use this work, please cite the original work by Ezuz et al.
+If you use this work, please cite the original work by Ezuz et al.:

 ```bibtex
 @article{ezuzReversibleHarmonicMaps2019,
 title = {Reversible {{Harmonic Maps}} between {{Discrete Surfaces}}},